Pre-Approved Dependent Care Travel Costs

 To qualify, the traveler must demonstrate:

-• That lack of reimbursement would hinder professional or academic growth.
+• Lack of reimbursement would hinder professional or academic growth.

 • No reasonable alternatives exist to avoid the cost.